HomoTopi/CV_project_24_25_HomotopyContinuation/README.md

 # Computer Vision Project 2024/2025 - Homotopy Continuation

-This repository contains a comprehensive framework to explore the application of homotopy continuation techniques for image rectification and to investigate whether this method is more robust with respect to standard numerical and symbolic solvers.
+This repository provides a comprehensive framework for exploring the use of gradient descent and homotopy continuation techniques in image rectification.
+The goal is to evaluate whether these methods offer greater robustness compared to traditional numerical and symbolic solvers, and to determine which of the two performs more effectively.

 ## Documentation

 A detailed description of the project is available in the [report](deliverables/report.pdf).

+Sample videos demonstrating image rectification via gradient descent can be found [here](Notebooks\GD_tests\rectificationVideos).

 ## Authors - HomoTopi
 * Filippo Balzarini
 * Paolo Ginefra
 * Martina Missana

 ## Overview

+### Gradient Descent

+The project leverages the usage of Adam's optimization method to perform image rectification.

 ### Homotopy Continuation